Our staff are expected to follow and uphold both the Community code of conduct and the Staff code of conduct. Make sure

 - Manual of me - fill out your own and read the existing ones

-- Oodo - We use Odoo for our internal chat tool as well as project management and customer relations management
+- Odoo - We use Odoo for project management and customer relations management

 - Github - push a branch, make a pull request (maybe to improve this page!).
 If you are new to this, review GitHub for newcomers.
 Then start with a ‘good first issue’.
 You can request an invitation to have your Github account added to the Foundation for Public Code organizational account.

 - Attend morning standup ritual that is in the team calendar